jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByCommentAuthorEmail(_findByCommentAuthorEmail string) ([]*Comment, error)
 ```
-FindByCommentAuthorEmail searchs against the primary key comment_author_email and will return []*Comment,error This method is a programatically generated finder for Comment
+FindByCommentAuthorEmail searchs against the database table field comment_author_email and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go